 When used with effective content governance, AI stands to improve the quality of your organization’s content.

-Writing assistants are popular AI-powered tools that analyze content to ensure adherence to grammar and spelling requirements, style guidelines, and audience needs.
+Writing assistants are popular AI-powered tools that analyze content to ensure adherence to grammar and spelling requirements, style guidelines, legal compliance requirements, and audience needs.
 These tools automate much of the review process and allow editors to focus on the substance of the content rather than the nuts and bolts of its readability.
 Content Science’s research on content operations has found 29% of businesses are already adopting AI tools and 36% of those users employ AI for content composition.

 AI is also highly effective at improving a content operation’s data analysis capabilities.
 Machine learning AIs are phenomenal at discovering patterns in data and can quickly evaluate a set of user data to determine what forms and elements of content are most effective.
 Getting this information on-demand helps content operations formulate effective content strategies and avoid producing low-value content.